Anantara Bazaruto is located on the coast of the northern island of the Bazaruto Archipelago.

 There are a number of different room types at Anantara Bazaruto.
 All are similar in design and style, though they vary in size.

 The simplest rooms are the 29 Beach Villas - you enter these rooms through the back where there is a small vestibule for hanging your clothes.
 There is also a tea and coffee making station here, as well as a digital safe.

 To one side is the large modern bathroom with cream tiled floors, a sink set into a black and grey marble surface, a large bath by a big window looking out towards the sea, and an indoor and outdoor shower.
 Toiletries are provided for you, as are luxurious bathrobes and slippers.

 The bedroom and lounge is a large open plan area.
 The large kingsized bed sits beneath mosquito netting and looks across to the lounge where there is a comfortable cream sofa and coffee table.
 There is also a TV and a writing desk and every room has air-conditioning.
 The rooms are decorated in cool creams and blues – with pale wood furniture.
 The result is modern and good quality, bright and spacious.
 For those who are looking for a resort-style hotel room it would be perfect.

-Then there is one Honeymoon beach Chalet, which identical to the other Beach Chalets but with the addition of a plunge pool.
+Then there is one Honeymoon Beach Villa, which identical to the other Beach Chalets but with the addition of a plunge pool.

 The 12 Luxury Bay View Villas are designed to be much more private.
 Each has two bedrooms an indoor and outdoor dining area, a private sala and splash-pool, lounge and kitchen.
 Guests can eat here and may never need to use the communal areas if they don't want to.
 All are extremely modern and spacious and are set slightly higher up the hill so have great views.